-The CVDRMP’s SRMR states that evidence from individual dairies’ reports suggests that many dairies are not properly accounting for all of the dairy waste that they are generating and that “[l]arge amounts of unaccounted-for nitrogen, combined with imprecision in measurement of applied nitrogen and irrigation water, can result in overapplication of nitrogen to crops and reduced [nitrogen use efficiency].”
-Therefore, another component of our new regulatory framework is a more accurate nitrogen accounting method to measure compliance with the interim and final numeric nitrogen loading rates.
+The CVDRMP’s SRMR states that evidence from individual dairies’ reports suggests that many dairies are not properly accounting for all of the dairy manure that they are generating and that “[l]arge amounts of unaccounted-for nitrogen, combined with imprecision in measurement of applied nitrogen and irrigation water, can result in overapplication of nitrogen to crops and reduced [nitrogen use efficiency].”
+As we explain in Sections III.A.5.g. and III.A.5.f, however, we are requiring that the Central Valley Water Board continue to use, and update, the nitrogen applied and removed approach, which utilizes direct measurements of both nitrogen applied and nitrogen removed.
+In addition, another component of our new regulatory framework is the development of a second nitrogen accounting approach that can also be used to measure compliance with the interim and final numeric land application rates.
 For this component, we specify that the accounting approach must be based on the CVDRMP’s SRMR’s whole-farm nitrogen balance concept.

 The SRMR includes a series of recommendations which, through coordinated and likely phased implementation efforts, would achieve a “whole-farm nitrogen balance.”
-According to the CVDRMP’s SRMR, a whole-farm nitrogen balance approach requires all nitrogen generated at the dairy be accounted for (e.g., applied to land, exported from the farm, denitrified from the root zone, lost from pond seepage, and lost through volatilization from the waste retention ponds).
+According to the CVDRMP’s SRMR, a whole-farm nitrogen balance approach requires all nitrogen generated at the dairy be accounted for (e.g., applied to land, exported from the farm, denitrified, lost from pond seepage, and lost through volatilization from the manure retention ponds) in addition to other potential nitrogen sources required to calculate the whole-farm nitrogen balance (e.g. synthetic fertilizer).
 According to the CVDRMP’s SRMR, achieving whole-farm balance requires dairies to apply manure nitrogen to crops at “proper” rates, which includes accounting for the differences of nitrogen in liquid and solid manure.
 A dairy achieves whole-farm nitrogen balance when it applies nitrogen on crops at no more than appropriate agronomic rates.
 All excess nitrogen must be removed from the dairy (exported) or through other treatments (e.g., denitrified on farm).
-The CVDRMP’s SRMR posits that, upon all dairies achieving whole-farm balance, dairy discharges to groundwater would not unreasonably affect beneficial uses.
+The CVDRMP’s SRMR posits that, upon all dairies achieving whole-farm nitrogen balance, dairy discharges to groundwater would not unreasonably affect beneficial uses.